Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 ==============

-The function `xf::cv::imread` loads an image from the specified file path, copies into xf::cv::Mat and returns it.
+The function `xf::cv::imread` loads an image from the specified file path, copies it into xf::cv::Mat and returns it.
 If the image cannot be read (because of missing file, improper permissions, unsupported or invalid format), the function exits with a non-zero return code and an error statement.